-Section 116.
-Reinforced Concrete - Definition - Plans-(a) The term "reinforced concrete" means a combination of metal imbedded in concrete to form a structure so that the two materials assist each other to sustain all the stresses imposed. (b) Before any work to erect any reinforced concrete structure is commenced, complete plans and specifications shall be filed with the Commissioner of Buildings, showing all details of the construction, including detail of working joints, the size and position of all reinforcing rods, stirrups or other forms of metal and design of supporting forms and giving the composition and proportion of the concrete; provided, however, that permission to erect any reinforced concrete structure does not in any manner approve the construction until after tests have been made of the actual construction to the satisfaction of the Commissioner of Buildings, and at no time shall any other form of construction be used except that for which are submitted for approval to the Commissioner of Buildings.
+SECTION 116.
+REINFORCED CONCRETE-DEFINITION-PLANS.-(a) The term "reinforced concrete" means a combination of metal imbedded in concrete to form a structure so that the two (2) materials assist each other to sustain all the stresses imposed. (b) Before any work to erect any reinforced concrete structure is commenced, complete drawings and specifications shall be filed with the Commissioner of Buildings, showing all details of the construction, including detail of working joints, the size and position of all reinforcing rods, stirrups or other forms of metal and design of supporting forms and giving the composition and proportion of the concrete; provided, however, that permission to erect any reinforced concrete structure does not in any manner approve the construction until after tests have been made of the actual construction to the satisfaction of the Commissioner of Buildings, and at no time shall any other form of construction be used except that for which drawings and specifications are submitted for approval to the Commissioner of Buildings. (c) If at any time plans and drawings for the construction of systems for reinforced concrete, do not come within the provisions of this Ordinance, the Commissioner of Buildings is empowered to appoint a committee of experts, of not over three, to pass upon such plans and drawings, whose decision shall be final as to such construction.
+The expense of such commission to be paid by the party submitting such plans and drawings or applying for a permit for the same.
+SECTION 117.
+CONCRETE.-The concrete for reinforced concrete struc-

-Section 117.
-Concrete-The concrete for reinforced concrete structures shall consist of a wet mixture of one part of cement to not more than six parts of aggregate, fine and coarse, either in the proportion of one part of cement, two parts of sand and four parts of stone or gravel, or in such proportion that the resistance of the concrete to crushing shall not be less than 2,000 lbs. per square inch after hardening for twenty-eight days.
+SECTION 117.
+CONCRETE.-The concrete for reinforced concrete structures, except foundations and area walls, shall consist of a wet mixture of one (1) part of cement to not more than six (6) parts of aggregate, fine and coarse, either in the proportion of one (1) part of cement, two (2) parts of sand and four (4) parts of stone or gravel, or in such proportion that the resistance of the coucrete to crushing shall not be less than two thousand (2,000) pounds per square inch after hardening for twenty-eight (28) days.
+Concrete for foundations and area walls may be one (1) cement, two and one-half $(2\frac{1}{2})$ sand, five (5) broken stone mixture with ultimate strength of not less than seventeen hundred fifty (1,750) pounds.

-Section 118, Aggregates-(a) Fine aggregates shall consist of sand, crushed stone or gravel screenings, passing when dry a screen having one-fourth inch diameter holes, and not more than six per cent, passing a sieve having one hundred meshes per lineal inch.
-It shall be clean and free from vegetable loam or other deleterious matter. (b) Coarse aggregate shall consist of crushed stone or gravel, which is retained on a screen having one-fourth inch diameter holes and graded in size from small to large particles.
-The maximum size shall be such that all the aggregate will pass through a one inch diameter ring.
-The particles shall be clean, hard, durable, and free from all deleterious material.
+SECTION 118.
+AGGREGATES.-(a) Fine aggregates shall consist of sand, crushed stone or gravel screenings, passing when dry a screen having one-fourth $(\frac{1}{4})$ inch diameter holes, and not more than six (6) per cent, passing a sieve having one hundred (100) meshes per lineal inch.
+It shall be clean and free from vegetable loam or other deleterious matter. (b) Coarse aggregate shall consist of crushed stone or gravel, which is retained on a screen having one-fourth $(\frac{1}{4})$ inch diameter holes and graded in size from small to large particles.
+The maximum size shall be such that all the aggregate will pass through a one (1) inch diameter ring.
+The particles shall be clean, hard, durable, and free from all deleterous material.

 SECTION 119.
-Prism-Three prisms, S" x S" x 16", shall be moulded from the concrete poured in each floor at the time of construction, and held for the disposal of the Commissioner of Buildings.
+PRISM.-Three prisms, eight (8) inch by eight (8) inch by sixteen (16) inch, shall be moulded from the concrete poured in each floor at the time of construction, and held for the disposal of the Commissioner of Buildings.